CMC86/Clipboard/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+Users should be able to:

+View the optimal layout for the site depending on their device's screen size See hover states for all interactive elements on the page
 ### The challenge

 Users should be able to: